Are you tired of shaking from anxiety and stress?

 This response triggers a rush of adrenaline, which feeds your body with energy, arouses your nervous system and prepares to be able to fight or flight.

 Contrary to what you may believe, shaking is actually a sign that your body is releasing energy.
-It happens when your fight-or-flight response winds down – not up.
+It happens when your fight-or-flight response winds DOWN.

 Most people will not allow themselves to shake when anxious.

-More frightening and unusual bodily sensations such as:
+More frightful thoughts and unusual bodily sensations, such as:

 - leg cramps